abhilashreddyy/NLP_project/PITCHME.md

 ![Sentiment Pie Chart](/images/googlewordcloud.png)

 ---
-### comparison of google andd azure services
+### comparison of google and azure services

 google | azure
 -------|-------
-Returns a dictionary object | returns a json formatted string takes 2.5-2.6 seconds for performing sentiment and keyword analysis | takes 2.2-2.3 seconds for performing sentiment and keyword analysis
+Returns a dictionary object | returns a json formated string takes 2.5-2.6 seconds for performing sentiment and keyword analysis | takes 2.2-2.3 seconds for performing sentiment and keyword analysis
 Do not have this features | takes 7-8 + no-of-questions minutes for topic detection
 +++